Richard-Sti/truncated2Dgauss/README.md

 # Truncated 2D Gaussian distribution

-A tool to calculate the probability density function of a 2-dimensional truncated Gaussian distribution along with rejection sampling.
-Relies on Cython to integrate the unconstrained Gaussian distribution over the specified 2-dimensional box.
+Truncated 2D Gaussian (covariate) distribution class with a method to efficiently calculate the probability density function and a rejection sampler.
+The 2D Gaussian distribution is assumed to be truncated over a rectangular box.

+Performs some calculations in Cython.
+The PDF calculation follows "Genz, Alan.
+“Numerical Computation of Multivariate Normal Probabilities.”
+Journal of Computational and Graphical Statistics 1, no. 2 (1992): 141–49. https://doi.org/10.2307/1390838".

 ## TODO
+- [ ] Prepare a proper setup file.

-- [ ] Reference the paper where the calculation is done.
+- [ ] Add example code in readme
-- [x] Clean up the documentation
-- [ ] Write a proper Readme
+- [ ] Make sure it can be pip installable.
-- [x] Clean up the imports

-## Notes
-- In the rejection sampling assumed infinite loop, maybe add some maximum iteration?